TeamYayin/atchai-hugo/content/we-develop/hippocamp.md

 </div>

 ## Multi-platform
 Hippocamp allows you to design your chatbot experience once and deploy it across all major platforms.
-We support <strong>Facebook Messenger</strong>, <strong>Slack</strong> and voice interfaces such as <strong>Amazon Alexa</strong>.
+We support all features of <strong>Facebook Messenger</strong>.